Lighting of the Lamp Ceremony

 The May Lighting of the Lamp Ceremony has been canceled.

-The Lighting the Lamp Ceremony was established in January 2000 as a means to formally recognize student entry into the upper division nursing major at the College of Nursing and Health Innovation.
-Entry to the upper division includes those students choosing the traditional pre-licensure, post-baccalaureate and the RN-BSN programs.
+The Lighting the Lamp Ceremony was established in January 2000 as a means to formally recognize student entry into the upper division nursing major at the Edson College of Nursing and Health Innovation.
+Entry to the upper division includes those students choosing the traditional pre-licensure pathway.

-This ceremony was designed to welcome students to their chosen profession, celebrate the value of a university education, involve family members, and impress upon all in attendance the significance of the commitment each student is making.
+This ceremony welcomes students to their chosen profession, celebrate the value of a university education, involve family members, and impress upon all in attendance the significance of the commitment each student is making.